 This might crack open our ways of seeing others, and spring board us into new ways of thinking about and of being in relationships.
 It would mean doing a little less trying to control our conversations and relationships.
 It would involve trusting reality and the people in our lives, even when it or they don’t meet our expectations.

-give us rain when we expect sun.
+God or goddess, universe or reality, humanity or mother earth, give us rain when we expect sun.

 Give us music when we expect trouble.